 MicrobiomeSupport Towards a sustainable and circular, microbiome-based bioeconomy

-MicrobiomeSupport is a Coordination & Support Action (CSA) project which is funded under the Horizon 2020 initiative (grant number 818116), a research and innovation programme by the EU.
-The project started back in November 2018 and is expected to finish in October 2022.
+MicrobiomeSupport was a Coordination & Support Action (CSA) project funded under the Horizon 2020 initiative (grant number 818116), a research and innovation programme by the EU.
+The project started back in November 2018 and finish in October 2022.

 Microbiome research has gained vast interest and recognition in the last decade, yet the research behind it is currently limited and fragmented, with contradictory findings, unaligned research and legislation that focuses on individual microbes rather than communities such as those found in microbiomes.

-For this reason, the MicrobiomeSupport project aims to:
+For this reason, the MicrobiomeSupport project aimed to:

-• Build a basis for international action in joint research programmes – the project will support the need for updated research & innovation (policy) agendas to allow for innovative microbiome applications, to improve the safety and sustainability of our future EU food production systems.
+• Build a basis for international action in joint research programmes – the project supported the need for updated research & innovation (policy) agendas to allow for innovative microbiome applications, to improve the safety and sustainability of our future EU food production systems.

 • Reinforce collaboration within international networks such as the International Bioeconomy Forum (IBF) to optimise funding of microbiome research both in Europe and worldwide.